Hothouse Flowers: Career

 By 1999 they had reached the end of their contract with London Records, and both the label and the band decided not to renew.
 The label head allowed the group the rights to record songs from their past London releases and produce a live record.
 Live was self-released by the group later that year, taken mostly from an October 1998 show in the National Stadium, Dublin, with one track from a November show in Tokyo.
 Sheehy and Malone left the group shortly after the release of the record.
 Dave Clarke, formerly of Blue in Heaven, joined on drums and O'Toole returned to the bass.

 In 2000 London Records released a compilation album of songs from their four previous albums titled Hothouse Flowers: The Best Of – 2000.

 During the band's official hiatus between Songs From the Rain and Born, band members had both written songs individually, and sporadically got together to write collaboratively.
 Some of these songs were never released, while others altered significantly to become some of the tracks on Born.
 In 2003 the Flowers collected these unreleased recordings and issued them as Vaults: Volume 1.

-In February 2004 the band released their latest album, Into Your Heart, produced by the band and John Reynolds.
-The first single, "Your Love Goes On", reached #3 on the Irish charts.
-The album also reached #3 on the Irish Album Chart.
+In February 2004 the band released the album Into Your Heart, produced by the band and John Reynolds.
+The first single, "Your Love Goes On", reached number 3 on the Irish chart.
+The album also reached number 3 on the Irish Albums Chart.
 The record was released on the RubyMusic label in Europe and distributed by Redeye in the United States.
 They have toured extensively in support of the record, including a performance at the Glastonbury Festival in 2004.
 Peter O'Toole left the band after this.

 Ó Maonlaí has done several tours as a solo acoustic performer and released an album in 2005 called Rian.

-In 2007, Ó Braonáin appeared on Belinda Carlisle's album, Voila, singing a duet with her on a cover of "Bonnie and Clyde".
+In 2007, Ó Braonáin appeared on Belinda Carlisle's album Voila, singing a duet with her on a cover of "Bonnie and Clyde".
 Hothouse Flowers appeared at the Glastonbury Festival Acoustic tent in 2007. Ó Braonáin and Clarke have also collaborated with a former member of The Pogues in the group Pre-Nup, who have opened some shows in America for Hothouse Flowers.
 An album by Pre-Nup, Hell to Pay, was released on 4 September 2007.

+In February 2008 Martin Brunsden (double bass) played his first gig with the band and has been playing with them onstage ever since.

 In late 2008, Ó Maonlaí released his follow up album to Rian, entitled To Be Touched.
 In 2015, O'Toole rejoined the band, and they toured the UK in October and November of that year, with the tour named "Away with the Traveling Circus".
 During an interview on "The Imelda May Show" in Ireland, the band confirmed they were working on a new album, tentatively scheduled for release in early 2016.
-Some material from the album was played during the tour, and the album was finally released on 17 November 2016, called Lets Do This Thing and recorded at Windmill Lane Studios in Dublin.
+Some material from the album was played during the tour, and the album was finally released on 17 November 2016, called Let's Do This Thing and recorded at Windmill Lane Studios in Dublin.